GLOBAL MARKETS-Dollar slides on data, U.S. growth forecast; oil up

 “Expectations are low, primarily because of economic weakness during the first quarter related to weather, the strong dollar, the West Coast dock strike and oil prices,” said Tim Ghriskey, chief investment officer of Solaris Group in Bedford Hills, New York.

 The FTSEurofirst 300 index of top European shares ended down 0.45 percent after touching its highest since November 2000.
-Nikkei futures edged up 0.2 percent.
+Investors were spooked by a report that cash-strapped Greece was preparing for a debt default, despite a denial from its prime minister.

-Despite its recent strength, the U.S. dollar fell on Tuesday after U.S. retail sales rose in March for the first time since last year but at a slower pace than expected.
+Despite its recent strength, the U.S. dollar was lower on Tuesday after U.S. retail sales rose in March for the first time since last year but at a slower pace than expected.

-The greenback was also hit by the International Monetary Fund’s lowered forecasts for U.S. growth, to 3.1 percent for this year and next, from January’s expectations of 3.6 percent and 3.3 percent, respectively.
+The dollar was also hit by the International Monetary Fund’s lowered forecasts for U.S. growth, to 3.1 percent for this year and next, from January’s expectations of 3.6 percent and 3.3 percent, respectively.

 “I wouldn’t be surprised if people bring down Q1 GDP forecasts on the data,” said Marc Chandler, global head of currency strategy at Brown Brothers Harriman in New York.